A-Micheal/Stutern-assignment/README.md

 # Stutern-assignment
-This is my first assignment on my sturtern scholarship program on the topic html skeleton
+This is my first assignment on my sturtern scholarship program on the topic "html skeleton"